Noah0217/React-Counter/README.md

 # React-Counter

 ## Description
-A simple React counter that can increment and decrement.
+A simple React counter with two buttons that can increment and decrement the counter.

 ## Installation
 Code can be found in `App.js`